The 7 Cursed Objects You Should Never Take Home From Hawaii

 The cultural insult is deep.
 Think about someone walking into a church during a Sunday service and quietly prying a stone out of the altar because it looked interesting.
 That’s the energy.

-Some heiau were historically designated kapu – sacred and forbidden to certain people.
-Violations of kapu in ancient Hawaii carried a death sentence.
 The law is obviously different now.
 But the spiritual weight hasn’t evaporated.
 Local families remember who showed respect.
 They remember who didn’t.

 Removing cultural artifacts or archaeological items from sacred Hawaiian sites can result in federal charges under the Native American Graves Protection and Repatriation Act.
 The legal dimension is real.
 But honestly, it almost misses the deeper point.